-☐ Open the Basic Settings > Load/ S Save dialog.
-Verify that the required configure You can recognize the "selecte Selected column is marked. ration profile is "Selected". d" configuration profile because the checkbox in the □ Click the 🔚 button. show config profiles nvm Displays the configuration profiles contained in the non-volatile memory (nvm). enable Change to the Privileged EXEC mode. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.
+☐ Open the Basic Settings > Load/Save dialog.
+Verify that the required configuration profile is "Selected".
+You can recognize the "selected" configuration profile because the checkbox in the Selected column is marked. □ Click the 🔚 button. show config profiles nvm Displays the configuration profiles contained in the non-volatile memory (nvm). enable Change to the Privileged EXEC mode. save Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.